lfit/itpol/protecting-code-integrity.md

 - [Adding a PGP key to your GitHub account](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/)

-To generate the public key file to paste in, just run:
+To generate the public key output suitable to paste in, just run:

     $ gpg --export --armor [fpr]

 #### Set up a refresh cronjob

 You will need to regularly refresh the public keys on your keyring in order to get the latest changes on other people's keys.
+You can set up a cronjob to do
+that:

     $ crontab -e